spatie/pdf-to-text/README.md

 ;
 ```

-or as the third parameter to the `getText`-function:
+or as the third parameter to the `getText` static method:

 ```php
  \Spatie\PdfToText\Pdf::getText('book.pdf', '/custom/path/to/pdftotext', ['layout']);
 ```